phpcoder2022/valueable-code-tips-for-typescript/README.md

 ```
 [link to playground](https://www.typescriptlang.org/play/?#code/C4TwDgpgBAqgzhATlAvFA3gKClArgxAOwEMBbCALijmEQEtCBzAGmykQHsAbSqAckQRGuLsWT4kfKAB9+pDgBMkxYB0RTZfYgtIM6NRCrV9MAXwDcmTAGMOhGlH3wkqKAAoAbsS65euQgDWhBwA7oQAlFRePtD6sASoAHxQtL7mUAD0GSlwUAocEHCEfMBQIfTA0EiciEA)

 Irakli Safareli suggests [his solution](https://safareli.com/blog/stricter-and-safer-type-guards-in-typescript/) of this problem.
-The point of the methodic is that manual type guards are not created directly, but make by special function `is`.
-It is the wonderful methodic, and it allows return strictness to code with separate type checks.
+The point of the technique is that manual type guards are not created directly, but made by special function `is`.
+It is a wonderful technique, and it allows return strictness to code with separate type checks.

 ```typescript
 type User = {